Private Root Servers

 , and copy the signed moon file there.
 Now restart the

-using the zerotier-cli orbit
+Option 2: Use the zerotier-cli orbit

 zerotier-cli orbit deadbeef00 deadbeef00

-world ID (which we can shorten by removing the two leading zeroes) and
+The first argument is the world ID (which we can shorten by removing the two leading zeroes) and the second is the address of any of its moons.

 Once you've "orbited" your moon, try zerotier-cli listpeers